-Covid-19 coronavirus: Colombian company creates hospital bed that can double as coffin
+Covid 19 coronavirus: Colombian-made hospital bed doubles as a coffin

 Company manager Rodolfo Gómez said he was inspired to find a way to help after watching events unfold recently in nearby Ecuador.

-Families in the coastal city of Guayaquil waited with dead loved ones in their homes for days last month as COVID-19 cases surged.
+Families in the coastal city of Guayaquil waited with dead loved ones in their homes for days last month as Covid-19 cases surged.
 Many could not find or were unable to afford a wood coffin, using donated cardboard ones instead.

 "Poor families don't have a way of paying for a coffin," Gómez said.